21 Shade Perennials For Zone 5 Gardens

 The hellebore can tolerate full sun, to almost full shade, depending on the heat.

 Rather than being related to the rose family, the Lenten Rose is more closely related to a buttercup.
 Also known as the hellebore, choose this option if you need a shade-loving early bloomer to provide some color to your garden in early spring.
-Blooms can be maroon, yellow, purple, white.
+Blooms can be maroon, yellow, purple, or white.

 Lily of the Valley